What is it?

 Who is it for?

 The RDP is for all postgraduate research students.
-This includes full-time and part-time students, those studying a Master's, MPhil or PhD, and postdoctoral researchers.
+This includes full-time and part-time students and those studying a Master's, MPhil or PhD.
+It is also pertinent for Early Career Researchers.

 Are any workshops compulsory?